BestTimesToVisit.com Logo

 ATAF operates Florence's extensive bus network, covering the city center and surrounding areas.
 Buses are affordable and reach areas inaccessible by foot.
 Routes are frequent, especially during peak hours.

 Cost:Single ticket around €1.50, day pass around €7.
-Purchase from tobacconists or vending machines.
+Purchase tickets from tabacchi shops or vending machines before boarding.

-Tip:Validate your ticket immediately upon boarding; inspectors check frequently.
+Tip:Validate your ticket immediately upon boarding.
 Download the ATAF app for real-time information and route planning.
-Be aware of pickpockets, especially during crowded hours.
+Be aware of pickpockets, especially during crowded commutes.

 Tramvia

-The modern tram system connects the city center with the suburbs, offering a convenient and efficient way to travel to areas like Scandicci or the airport.
-It's a good alternative to buses for longer distances.
+The modern tram system connects the city center to the suburbs, offering a convenient alternative to buses for longer distances.
+It's efficient and less prone to traffic delays than buses.

 Taxi

-Cost:Starting fare around €4, plus €1 per kilometer.
-Expect higher fares during peak hours or for airport transfers.
+Cost:Starting fare around €4, plus around €1 per kilometer.
+Expect higher fares at night and during peak hours.

 Bike Sharing

-Several bike-sharing programs operate in Florence, offering a fun and eco-friendly way to explore.
-Perfect for shorter distances and navigating the Oltrarno neighborhood.
+Several bike-sharing programs operate in Florence, offering a fun and eco-friendly way to explore the city.
+It's ideal for shorter distances and exploring areas outside the main tourist hubs.

-Tip:Download the app of your chosen provider in advance.
-Be aware of traffic and pedestrian areas; cycling can be challenging in crowded streets.
-Secure your bike properly when leaving it unattended.
+Tip:Download the app of your chosen provider (e.g., Mobike, BikeMi).
+Be aware of traffic and pedestrian areas; cycling can be challenging in the historic center.
+Lock your bike securely when leaving it unattended.

 Electric Scooter Sharing

-Similar to bike sharing, electric scooters are a quick way to navigate shorter distances.
-They are particularly useful for reaching areas slightly outside the city center.
+Similar to bike sharing, electric scooters are a quick and convenient option for shorter distances.
+They are particularly useful for navigating the hilly terrain of Florence.

 Similar Destinations